What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 The Chevron Question

-Both are fine companies.
-But they’re trading like fine companies.
+Both are fine companies trading like fine companies.

-Exxon at ~$490B (#20) has fallen from grace.
-It’s mispriced.
-The market is treating it like a declining legacy business when it’s actually the best-positioned energy giant for the next decade.
+Exxon at ~$490B (#20) has fallen from grace, and remains mispriced.
+The market treats it like a declining legacy business when it’s actually the best-positioned energy giant for the next decade.

-When looking for the NVDA parallel - the stock that becomes THE must-own - you don’t want consensus.
+For the NVDA parallel—the stock that becomes THE must-own—you don’t want consensus.
 You want dislocation.

 Exxon is the dislocation.